colejd/Kino/overview.md

 ofxImGui's interface since I only use it for its ready-to-go integration with OpenFrameworks, and I instead use Imgui directly.
 If you're modifying this code, I recommend that you do the same.

+## Files
+### `/frameworks/`
+Holds any libraries that we need for compilation that don't come as OpenFrameworks plugins (LibUSB), or that require precompilation (like OpenCV).

+### `/addons/`
+Contains the OpenFrameworks addons this project needs as git submodules.
+They're locked to specific versions that are known to work.
+If you want to update any of these, you'll need to do it manually.